 Learning from life lessons, leaving room for new experiences, and surrounding herself with amazing leaders has been the framework in pursuing Dance Revelation’s fullest potential.
 Her passion in running a dance school is fueled with the opportunities of developing healthy, strong, and loving characteristics in each student.

 “My love for dance began at the age of 6.
 It took a few years for my parents to realize this passion was not just something that would come and go, but they eventually realized that dance was a part of who I was as a person and would be a part of me for the rest of my life.
 When my parents allowed me to explore my passion for dance, they found so much joy in watching me do what I love.
 As an adult, I can say I love what I do, and I love my job.”

-Dance Revelation feels that it is important to recognize the gift and passion you have and use it!
-For Johannah, her calling was to dance and to train others to become the dancer they want to be.
+Dance Revelation believes that it is important to recognize the gift and passion inside of you.
+We want you to use it!
+For Johannah, her calling was to dance and to train others to become the dancer & best version of themselves.
 Our staff is excited to help foster each student’s passion for dance.
 One of our goals is to help our students discover the potential within them!
 We hope you will consider joining Dance Revelation!